ELMI Wages & Income

 Wage Rates by Occupation

-Find wage rates for a selected occupation at Occupational Information Center or download wage data for all occupations at Occupations.
+Find wage rates for a selected occupation at Occupation Profile or download wage data for all occupations at Occupational Employment and Wages.

 Wage Distribution

-The Vermont Wage Distribution table provides wage rates across all occupations in the Occupational Employment Survey.
+The Vermont Wage Distribution table provides wage rates across all occupations reported at Occupational Employment and Wages.

 U.S. Census